 Siamese cats blend well into families with children and breeds of dog that are cat-friendly.
-Young children will need to be taught proper treatment the cat so as not to provoke a defensive response.
+Young children will need to be taught proper treatment of the cat so as not to provoke a defensive response from the cat.

 Cats live longer if they are indoor-only cats.
 This prevents exposure to infections from other animals and the environment as well as injuries from fights and accidents.
 A securely-fenced yard might keep out predators, but a Siamese is likely to scale any fence and escape.
 Spaying or neutering will also be beneficial for any pet that is not being bred.

 The most prevalent health concern for Siamese cats is an eye condition.
 Cross-eyed Siamese were common decades ago; the same gene the gave them colored points also resulted in faulty vision wiring in the brain.
 The tendency for crossed eyes was mostly bred out, but it still means that Siamese have less-acute vision than other cats and they are at more at risk of being hit by vehicles when outside after dark.